Ronald Acuña Jr. Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.18 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.23 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to rank 25th in baseball in home runs surrendered (91 total, 1.3 per game).
+- Rockies pitchers combine to allow the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Lamet (1-3) gets the starting nod for the Rockies in his fourth start of the season.
-He has a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.
+- The Rockies are sending Seabold (1-2) to the mound for his ninth start of the season.
+He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.

-- His last time out was on Sunday against the San Diego Padres, when the right-hander went five innings, surrendering two earned runs while allowing six hits.
+- The righty's most recent appearance came on Monday against the Boston Red Sox, when he threw six innings, surrendering one earned run while allowing six hits.

-- The 30-year-old has amassed a 10.80 ERA and 10.8 strikeouts per nine innings in 15 games this season, while allowing a batting average of .362 to his opponents.
+- The 27-year-old has a 4.70 ERA and 7.0 strikeouts per nine innings across 15 games this season, while allowing a batting average of .265 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.